-- Contracts to buy or sell nonfinancial items except for: - Exchange-traded futures contracts; and - Contracts that are designated in a qualifying hedging relationship in accordance with paragraphs 3856.30-.36. - Non-financial assets and non-financial liabilities
+- Contracts to buy or sell non-financial items except for: - · Exchange-traded futures contracts; and - Contracts that are designated in a qualifying hedging relationship in accordance with paragraphs 3856.30-.36. - Non-financial assets and non-financial liabilities; and - Initial measurement of financial assets acquired or financial liabilities assumed in a transaction when a business is transferred between two enterprises under common control (see Section 3840 Related Party Transactions, paragraph 44).

-Not-for-profit organizations do not apply some aspects of Section 3856, as outlined in the publication below.
+Not-for-profit organizations do not apply some aspects of Section 3856, as outlined in the publication below2.